Q: Do you only work with city officials?

 Q: Am I going to receive even more unsolicited sales pitches because of The Atlas?

-A: The Atlas features examples of city projects – including both earth-moving projects and installed technologies – from around the world.
+A: The Atlas case study database features examples of city projects – including both earth-moving projects and installed technologies – from around the world.
 You will not find proposed projects, or links to research studies and planning documents.
 The Atlas team reviews each project submission for completeness and accuracy, but does not endorse or validate any particular approach, company or product.

 Q: What if I have ideas to improve The Atlas?